omarchouman/data-structures-and-algorithms/README.md

 ## Trie Data Structure
 ---
 A trie, also known as a prefix tree, is an ordered tree data structure that is used to store a dynamic set or associative array where the keys are usually strings.
 Each node in the trie represents a single character, and the path from the root to a particular node spells out a word or sequence of characters.
-Tries are particularly useful in applications involving autocomplete suggestions, spell checking, and efficient string matching algorithms.
+Tries are particularly useful in applications involving autocomplete suggestions, spell checking, and efficient string-matching algorithms.

 ![Heap Image](images/TrieDS.png)